Transportation what’s next? Robert Eckels Clay Jenkins Bill Meadows Jonathan Stickland

 These are some of the types of visionary ideas that should be funded.
 Builders and bureaucrats want this to be funded through private investment – because apparently, it is no longer appropriate or possible to get basic transportation needs funded by the United States government.

 Starting with the corridor between Houston to Dallas would be an interesting direction for development.

-There are scoping meeting planned for areas most tangent to the proposed route for high-speed rail.
+There are scoping meetings planned for areas most tangent to the proposed route for high-speed rail.
 Smaller towns along the way understand that, if the train does not come near their town, it never will, so communities understand what is at stake economically if they resist the plan.

 Get ready for roads and rail built by private companies who will be involved in making decisions that involve bulldozing areas that are in the way of the straight line needed for the rail to travel.
-Voters, who have not been able to see their own needs as their transportation system started to crawl, will take a back seat to industry now – and it’s full speed ahead for the folks with the bags of money to invest in a system that the rest of us seem to have given up on.
+Voters, who have not been able to see their own needs as their transportation system started to crawl, will take a back seat to the industry now – and it’s full speed ahead for the folks with the bags of money to invest in a system that the rest of us seem to have given up on.

 Weirdly enough, I feel sort of hopeful.
 These guys don’t want to see future failure and they seem pretty psyched about this plan.
 We are at the breaking point – TxDOT has a five million transportation funding deficit.
 Too bad venture capitalists are not as excited about funding high-speed rail as they are in Uber, AirB&B, and grocery delivery apps.
 But between the twin devils of politicians and private investors, maybe it’s time to back the player who can actually build a high-speed rail.